What Is a P800 Tax Refund?

 If your P800 tax calculation confirms that you are due a refund, you can claim it online through the gov.uk/p800 portal.
 Log in to your Personal Tax Account, enter your P800 reference number, and follow the instructions to receive your refund.
 If you do not claim online, HMRC will send a cheque within six weeks.

-A P800 meaning refers to a tax calculation letter from HMRC informing you of tax overpayment or underpayment.
+A P800 letter refers to a tax calculation letter from HMRC informing you of tax overpayment or underpayment.
 You receive a P800 letter if your tax was incorrectly deducted through PAYE.
-If you overpaid, you may be entitled to a tax refund P800.
-If you underpaid, HMRC will outline how you can settle the outstanding amount.
+If you overpaid, you may be entitled to a tax refund of 800.
+If you are underpaid, HMRC will outline how you can settle the outstanding amount.

 Yes, you can check your tax rebate P800 status through the P800 online service.
 Visit gov.uk/p800refund, log in with your details, and track your refund.
 If HMRC has processed your refund, it typically takes up to five working days for a bank transfer or six weeks for a cheque.